johnrandazzo/surv_nflrb/READMEEEE.md

-## Adding New Data
+## Finding New Data

-When the original csv file was extracted, it contained a column that had the player's name along with a snippet of the URL that was part of their ProFootballReference page.
-This function returns a 2X2 matrix that contains lists of the player's name and respective ProFootballReference URL.
+When the original .csv file was extracted, it contained a column that had the player's name along with a snippet of the URL that was part of their ProFootballReference page.
+This function returns a list containing the player's name and respective ProFootballReference URL.
+We run this function and then append the output sequentially to our existing dataset.

 ```python